Water Features: A properly installed and functioning water feature will only need periodic

 installed water feature will require less upkeep than a similarly sized section of lawn!
 A

 lot of confusion exists on the proper cleaning schedule for a water feature.
-The reason is
+The reason for

-there are so many types and sizes of water features that one schedule doesn’t work for
+the confusion is that there are so many types and sizes of water features that one schedule